doriordan/skuber/README.md

 ## Example Usage

-This example creates a nginx service (accessed via port 30001 on each Kubernetes cluster node) that is backed by five nginx replicas.
+This example creates a nginx service (accessed via port 30001 on each Kubernetes cluster node) that is backed by a deployment of five nginx replicas.

 ```scala
 import skuber._